redfast00/redfast00.github.io/_posts/2019-12-31-reverse-engineering-uefi.md

 _IFLASH_INI_IMG:            data
 ```

-I was interested in the `_IFLASH_BIOSIMG` file, because it contained the content
+I was interested in the `_IFLASH_BIOSIMG` file, because it holds the contents
 of the BIOS flash.

-# Extracting the content of the Intel flash
+# Extracting the contents of the Intel flash

-I extracted the content of the flash ROM with UEFIExtract in the `new_engine`
+I extracted the contents of the flash ROM with UEFIExtract in the `new_engine`
 branch of [UEFITool](https://github.com/LongSoft/UEFITool/tree/new_engine).
 This resulted in a folder containing over 300 PE images.
 One of them sounded interesting: `SecureBackDoorPeim`,
 but I think this blog post is long enough, so it may be the topic of another post.